-- 3.3 The wellbeing and relationships, sex and health education subject leader is responsible for: - Overseeing the delivery of the subjects. - Ensuring the subjects are age-appropriate and high-quality. - Ensuring teachers are provided with adequate resources to support teaching of the subjects. - Ensuring the school meets its statutory requirements in relation to the relationships, sex and health curriculum. - Ensuring the relationships, sex and health curriculum is inclusive and accessible for all pupils. - Working with other subject leaders to ensure the relationships, sex and health curriculum complements, but does not duplicate, the content covered in the national curriculum. - Monitoring and evaluating the effectiveness of the subjects and providing reports to the headteacher. - 3.4 The appropriate teachers are responsible for: - Delivering a high-quality and age-appropriate relationships, sex and health curriculum in line with statutory requirements. - Using a variety of teaching methods and resources to provide an engaging curriculum that meets the needs of all pupils. - Ensuring they do not express personal views or beliefs when delivering the programme. - Modelling positive attitudes to relationships, sex and health education. - Responding to any safeguarding concerns in line with the Child Protection and Safeguarding Policy. - Acting in accordance with planning, monitoring and assessment requirements for the subjects. - Liaising with the SENCO to identify and respond to individual needs of pupils with SEND. - Working with the Wellbeing and relationships, sex and health education subject leader to evaluate the quality of provision.
+- Overseeing the delivery of the subjects. - Ensuring the subjects are age-appropriate and high-quality. - Ensuring teachers are provided with adequate resources to support teaching of the subjects. - Ensuring the school meets its statutory requirements in relation to the relationships, sex and health curriculum. - Ensuring the relationships, sex and health curriculum is inclusive and accessible for all pupils. - Working with other subject leaders to ensure the relationships, sex and health curriculum complements, but does not duplicate, the content covered in the national curriculum. - Monitoring and evaluating the effectiveness of the subjects and providing reports to the headteacher.

+3.4 The appropriate teachers are responsible for:

+- Delivering a high-quality and age-appropriate relationships, sex and health curriculum in line with statutory requirements. - Using a variety of teaching methods and resources to provide an engaging curriculum that meets the needs of all pupils. - Ensuring they do not express personal views or beliefs when delivering the programme. - Modelling positive attitudes to relationships, sex and health education. - Responding to any safeguarding concerns in line with the Child Protection and Safeguarding Policy. - Acting in accordance with planning, monitoring and assessment requirements for the subjects. - Liaising with the SENCO to identify and respond to individual needs of pupils with SEND. - Working with the PSHE and Wellbeing Lead to evaluate the quality of provision.